Recommended Books and Other Resources

 Panic Attacks:

-Dare: The New Way to End Anxiety and Stop Panic Attacks Fast — by Barry McDonagh - A book (with a companion app) that provides the education and tools to escape the vicious cycle of panic & anxiety attacks and reclaim a life of greater freedom.
+Dare: The New Way to End Anxiety and Stop Panic Attacks Fast — by Barry McDonagh - A book (with a companion app) that provides practical education and tools to break the self-reinforcing cycle of panic & anxiety attacks.

 Grief and Loss: